Keto Bread

 What can I use as a substitute for almond flour?

-Sunflower seed flour is the closest 1:1 substitute.
+Sunflower seed flour is the closest swap I've found.
 Use the same amount.
-The bread will have a slightly nuttier flavor and may turn slightly green from a harmless chemical reaction with the baking soda (add 1 teaspoon of lemon juice to prevent this).
-A blend of flaxseed meal and coconut flour can also work, but the texture will be denser and you may need to adjust the liquid.
+The bread will have a slightly nuttier flavor and might turn a little green from a reaction with the baking soda (add 1 teaspoon of lemon juice to prevent that).
+I've also tried a blend of flaxseed meal and coconut flour.
+It works but the texture is denser.
 I'd start with 1 cup flax meal plus 1/2 cup coconut flour and add an extra egg.
+Of the two options, sunflower seed flour gives me the closest result to the original.

-How do I get rid of the eggy taste in keto bread?
+How do I get rid of the eggy taste in this bread?

-Three ways to reduce egg flavor: (1) Add an extra 1/4 tsp vanilla extract to the batter (masks egg taste), (2) Replace 1-2 eggs with flax eggs (1 tbsp flaxseed meal + 3 tbsp water per egg), (3) Add 1/2 tsp garlic powder or Italian seasoning for savory loaves.
-The egg flavor also mellows after the bread sits in the fridge for 24 hours.
+I've found three things that work.
+First, add an extra 1/4 tsp vanilla extract to the batter.
+It masks the egg flavor without making the bread taste sweet.
+Second, replace 1-2 eggs with flax eggs (1 tbsp flaxseed meal + 3 tbsp water per egg).
+Third, for savory loaves, I toss in 1/2 tsp garlic powder or Italian seasoning.
+The egg flavor also mellows after the bread sits in the fridge for 24 hours, which is one reason I always bake a day ahead.

-Can I freeze this keto bread and for how long?
+Can I freeze this bread and for how long?

-Why is my keto bread crumbly and how do I fix it?
+Why is my bread crumbly and how do I fix it?

 Similar Recipes